-This no-bake vegan chocolate pie is rich, dense, fudgy, and made without tofu or coconut milk.
+This Vegan Chocolate Pie is rich, dense, fudge-y, and made without tofu or coconut milk.
 It's a chocolate-lover's dream and SO easy!
 Simply blend the filling, pour into a prepared crust, and chill.
 That's it!
-And unlike some vegan desserts, this one holds up beautifully at room temperature, making it perfect for potlucks and parties.
+And unlike some vegan desserts, this one holds up well at room temperature, making it perfect for potlucks and parties.
 Pair it with our popular gluten-free pie crust for a gluten-free and vegan chocolate pie everyone will love!

 Since most vegan chocolate pie recipes are a spinoff of the version made with silken tofu and melted chocolate (not sure where that originated, but my guess would be a vegetarian cookbook from the 1970s), I wanted to create something a little different.

-If you want to make a chocolate pie with tofu you already have plenty of options to choose from!
-But if you need to avoid coconut and/or tofu, I've got your back.
+If you want to make a chocolate pie with tofu you already have plenty of recipes to choose from!
+But if you need to avoid coconut or tofu, I've gotcha covered!

-It's been a while since I shared a decadent dessert, and I'd forgotten how much I enjoy creating sweet treats!
-I wanted this new recipe to be VERY easy to prepare, great for any season and occasion, and an all-around crowd pleaser.
+I wanted this pie recipe to be VERY easy to prepare, great for any season and occasion, and an all-around crowd pleaser.

-The consistency of this pie is less like a chocolate cream pie or silk pie and more like a cheesecake.
-The fudgy, no-bake chocolate filling was inspired by my vegan chocolate tart, which is similarly dense but uses coconut milk plus a few other ingredients.
+The consistency of this pie is less like a chocolate cream pie or silk pie and more like a dense cheesecake.
+The fudge-y, no-bake chocolate filling is adapted from my vegan chocolate tart, which is similarly dense but uses coconut milk.

 Cooked sweet potato replaces the need for tofu or coconut milk in this recipe, and you can use canned sweet potato (or pumpkin) to keep prep simple!